BEDBUG INFESTATION: A QUICK OVERVIEW

 Second-hand items

-Purchasing second-hand furniture, clothing, and other items can also introduce bed bugs to your home.
-Inspect and clean any used items before bringing them indoors, especially if they’ve been in storage or previously belonged to someone with a known bedbug infestation.
+Used furniture and clothing can introduce bedbugs into a home.
+Inspect and clean any second-hand items before bringing them inside, particularly if they have been in storage or came from a home with a known infestation.

 Shared living spaces